opencinemac/vtc-ex/zdocs/the_rational_rationale.md

 ## NTSC and Digital Computing

-`23.98 NTSC` timecode is specifified as running at `24000/1001` frames per second, with timecode caculated AS IF it were running at `24fps`.
+`23.98 NTSC` timecode is specified as running at `24000/1001` frames per second, with timecode calculated AS IF it were running at `24fps`.

-`24000/1001` has the unfortunate propery of being an irrational number.
+`24000/1001` has the unfortunate property of being an irrational number.
 It's digits ride off into the sunset, never terminating:

 ```elixir